 Clinical Division Mgr 3

-Make recommendations for changes in staffing, facilities, health and safety compliance, finance, technology and/or administrative functions.
-Work with the DFA, Chief, Chair and/or Dean's Office regarding resources to support faculty activities and interests.
+Make recommendations for staffing, facilities, health and safety compliance, finance, technology and administrative functions.
+Work with leadership to assess and track resources in support faculty activities and interests.

 EDUCATION & EXPERIENCE (REQUIRED):